Ensuring a Pet-Safe Household

 • Store medications in a secure cabinet or drawer.

-• Ensure trash bins have secure lids to prevent pets from rummaging and consuming harmful items.
+• Make sure indoor bins are equipped with tightly secured lids to prevent pets from accessing and consuming harmful items.

 3. Eliminate Choking Hazards